ucgmsim/slurm_gm_workflow/install_workflow/README.md

 4) Check that the script ran to completion without any errors, apart from the IM_calculation setup warning and the pip qcore error.
 5) Log into mahuika
-6) Navigate to the new environment
+6) Navigate to the new environment, and into the slurm_gm_workflow/install_workflow
 7) Run
     ```bash
     ./create_python_virtenv_mahuika.sh env_path